Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Answers to help you choose the right grant database for your nonprofit.

-What is the best alternative to Candid Foundation Directory Online?
+What happened to Foundation Directory Essential?

 What's the difference between Candid and Instrumentl?